aliak00/optional/README.md

-## Optional type for D
+## Optional type for D featuring NotNull

 [![Latest version](https://img.shields.io/dub/v/optional.svg)](http://code.dlang.org/packages/optional) [![Build Status](https://travis-ci.org/aliak00/optional.svg?branch=master)](https://travis-ci.org/aliak00/optional) [![codecov](https://codecov.io/gh/aliak00/optional/branch/master/graph/badge.svg)](https://codecov.io/gh/aliak00/optional) [![license](https://img.shields.io/github/license/aliak00/optional.svg)](https://github.com/aliak00/optional/blob/master/LICENSE)

 Full API docs available [here](https://aliak00.github.io/optional/optional.html)

-Represents an optional data type that may or may not contain a value.
+* `Optional!T`: Represents an optional data type that may or may not contain a value.
 Matches behavior of haskell maybe and scala or swift optional type.
 With the added benefit (like scala) of behving like an single element or empty D range.

-You may think it a cross between [std.range.only](https://dlang.org/phobos/std_range.html#only), [std.typecons.nullable](https://dlang.org/library/std/typecons/nullable.html) and a pointer type.
+* `NotNull!T`: Represents a type that can never be null.
+Comes in handy for nullable types (e.g. classes and pointers)

-## Motivation
+## Motivation for Optional

 Lets take a very contrived example, and say you have a function that may return a value (that should be some integer) or not (config file, server, find operation, whatever), and then you have functions add1, add2, and add3, what have the requirements that they may or may not produce a value. (maybe they do some crazy division, or they contact a server themselves to fetch a value, etc).